The Every Body is Beautiful Project Digital Course

-Timeframe: The course is paced to be completed within four months from the start date, but is designed to allow you as much time as you need to complete all of the contents.
+Timeframe: The course is paced to be completed within three months from the start date, but is designed to allow you as much time as you need to complete all of the contents.
 Once you sign up, you have access to the course material for life!

 Cost: We offer a sliding scale pricing structure in an effort to make the program more accessible and equitable.
 We are so appreciative of your contribution at whatever amount is possible for you, and kindly ask that you're honest about the pricing option that best matches your resources and needs.
 All of the proceeds from this course go directly back to our non-profit cause, help to cover the costs for running the course like paying our team and guest experts, and support us in continuing to improve and add more content to the course.

 *Please note the cost of the program covers all course materials with the exception of the required books.
 We highly encourage our participants to purchase the assigned texts directly from the authors if possible.